TALK TO SALES

 • Tour of the office, if in-person

-Onboarding shouldn’t stop after the first day, or even whenever your new hire finishes training.
-When your new hire officially starts in their role, you’ll still want to check in on them and make sure everything is going smoothly.
+The onboarding period shouldn't stop after the first day or even whenever your new hire finishes training.
+When your new hire officially starts in their role, you'll still want to check in on them and make sure everything is going smoothly.

 You can also pair your new hire with another employee as their onboarding buddy.
 This is someone your new hire can reach out to for help or clarification at any time.
 With a buddy program, your new hire can feel confident they have the support system they need to navigate their new role.